ChubaaR/SayMyName/README.md

-# AttendEase - Face Recognition Attendance System
+# SAY MY NAME - Face Recognition Attendance System

 ## Overview
-This project is **AttendEase**, a **Face Recognition Attendance System** developed using Python, OpenCV, and Firebase.
+This project is **Say My Name**, a **Face Recognition Attendance System** developed using Python, OpenCV, and Firebase.
 It allows students to log their attendance by scanning their faces, and admins can view attendance records and generate reports.

 ## Features
 - **Student Authentication:** Uses face recognition to verify student identity and log attendance.